haljoumaa/SAR-Academy/README.md

 ## Project Genesis and Institutional Alignment

 The project began during Autumn 2024 as part of ING303: _Systems Thinking and Innovation for Engineers_.
-A concept pitch to Innovation Norway generated interest, followed by faculty engagement at HVL and an introduction to StartupLab Bergen.
+During a classroom pitch, an Innovation Norway advisor expressed preliminary interest, followed by faculty engagement at HVL and an introduction to StartupLab Bergen.

-Regular strategy meetings were held with StartupLab leadership, and weekly updates were delivered during the pre-MVP development window.
+Regular meetings were held with StartupLab leadership, and weekly updates were delivered during the pre-MVP development window.

 ---